guildxyz/guild-pin-contract/docs/lib/LibTransfer.md

 ) internal
 ```

-Send ether to an address, forwarding all available gas and reverting on errors.
+Sends ether to an address, forwarding all available gas and reverting on errors.

 #### Parameters